graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-### Stream Directives Are Used On Valid Root Field
+### Defer And Stream Directives Are Used On Valid Root Field

 **Formal Specification**